mgamboa/Ansible_Project_Workflow_Example/README.md

 The `setup_vm_infrastructure.yml` playbook provides automated VM creation with static IP assignment.
 It's set to create 4 VMs by default: 1 webserver, 1 database server, 1 load balancer, and 1 monitoring server.
 The IP range for these VMs is set from 192.168.2.50 to 192.168.2.60.

+### AWX Integration

+This project is designed to work seamlessly with AWX.
+The `setup_vm_infrastructure.yml` playbook creates a dynamic inventory and updates it directly in AWX.
+Here's how to set it up:

+1. In AWX, create a new inventory for this project.
+2. Note the inventory ID (visible in the URL when you view the inventory).
+3. Create a token in AWX for API access.
+4. Update the `setup_vm_infrastructure.yml` playbook with your AWX URL, token, and inventory ID in the common role's defaults file.

 ### Deployment Destruction

-The `destroy_deployment.yml` playbook allows you to tear down the entire infrastructure.
+The `destroy_deployment.yml` playbook allows you to tear down the entire infrastructure and remove the VMs from the AWX inventory.
 Use this playbook with caution, as it will permanently delete the specified VMs.

 ## Configuration